 To qualify for the online GED exam, you are required first to reach passing scores (in the “green” section) on the GED Ready test, available from GED.com at $6.99 each.
 There is a GED Ready test for each of the four GED subtests, so that’ll be $28.

 You’ll get four GED Ready vouchers for free, however, if you purchase Onsego’s My Advantage Plan.
+The state offers free testing, but candidates who want to take the GED exam online still must pay for the four GED Ready tests by themselves.

 Massachusetts GED Online Classes

 We understand that for many GED hopefuls, life can be hectic.
-So we have developed a comprehensive GED prep program with online GED classes that are bite-sized and engaging.
+So, we have developed a comprehensive GED prep program with online GED classes that are bite-sized and engaging.

 Our video lessons address one GED subject topic at a time, so you can watch them whenever you have a few minutes free.
 Everything is explained in an easy-to-follow way, and you will learn everything you need to know to pass the GED exam.
 Check here to read more about the online Massachusetts GED exam.